SoumyaSahoo14/FuelPredictor/README.md

 # FuelPredictor
-Created a model to predict vehicle fuel consumption using regression models and real-world automotive data.
+Trained to predict vehicle fuel consumption using regression models and real-world automotive data.
 # ⛽ Vehicle Fuel Consumption Prediction

 A machine learning project to predict the fuel consumption of vehicles using regression models.
 The project is designed using Jupyter Notebooks and includes training, model loading, and real-time predictions.